PhoenixTales/phoenix-docs/lore/gods.md

 OtWaMaskSun.tga, OtWaMaskFire.tga, OtWaMaskWater.tga, OtWaMaskMoon.tga
 ```

 *Avallach:* In the Ancient Temple there are four stones with symbols, which we associate with the gods.
-A golden or yellow 8-armed star or sun for Ra, a red or orange flame for Innos, a purple moon for Beliar and a blue droplet for Adanos and.
+A golden or yellow 8-armed star or sun for Ra, a red or orange flame for Innos, a purple moon for Beliar and a blue droplet for Adanos.

 <div class="god-symbols">
   <img src="/_img/lore/OtWaRowOfSymbols1-Sun.png" alt="Sun Symbol">